Newport, Pennsylvania: High school

-The high school serves the borough and several surrounding townships and is located at the northwest corner of town.
+The Newport High School, part of the Newport School District serves the borough and several surrounding townships and is located at the northwest corner of town.
 It was remodeled in 2007.
 The school's nickname is the Buffaloes, whose athletic field is named in honor of George Katchmer, who coached the school to their only undefeated campaign in 1953.
 The field is dual purpose and is used for football and baseball.